Help to defeat terrorism

-Cheshire Fire and Rescue Service is supporting a national campaign launched on 6th March by Counter Terrorism Policing urging you to act on your instincts, if you see something unusual or suspicious, to help tackle the terrorist threat.
+Cheshire Fire and Rescue Service is supporting a national campaign launched by Counter Terrorism Policing urging you to act on your instincts, if you see something unusual or suspicious, to help tackle the terrorist threat.

-The campaign is called “Make Nothing Happen” and focuses on the critical role the public can play in defeating terrorism.
-This is the first campaign under a new branding platform called ACT - Action Counters Terrorism.
-It urges the public to report suspicious activity to help police bring dangerous offenders to justice and prevent terror attacks in the UK and overseas.
+You can play a critical role in defeating terrorism, by report suspicious activity to help police bring dangerous offenders to justice and prevent terror attacks in the UK and overseas.

 At a time when the scale, volume and complexity of the terrorism threat continues to grow police are advising the public to ACT to report any potential suspicious activity or online content they come across and are concerned about.